 3. The Exmouth Arms, Bath Road

 On a hot summer’s day, head over to The Exmouth Arms and the large beer garden will always be abuzz with families, friends and their dogs soaking up the sunshine with a drink or two.
 Located on the very popular Bath Road, the pub is renowned for its great selection of ales and extensive menu of classic pub dishes.
-To note, the pub garden is currently undergoing renovation and the pub have ensured sun-seekers it’ll be open again soon.
+The popular wood-fired pizzas will also be making a return during the warmer months, on Friday and Saturday evenings.
+Weather permitting of course!

 4. Wild Beer, Cambray Place